core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Proxy-related options: either of the following (set of) CoAP options that a proxy can use to understand where to forward a CoAP request.
 These CoAP options are defined in {{RFC7252}} and {{I-D.ietf-core-href}}.

-  - The Proxy-Uri option or the Proxy-Cri option.
+  - The Proxy-Uri Option or the Proxy-Cri Option.
 These are relevant when using a forward-proxy.

-  - The set of CoAP options comprising the Proxy-Scheme option or the Proxy-Scheme-Number option, together with any of the Uri-* options.
+  - The set of CoAP options comprising the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with any of the Uri-* options.
 This is relevant when using a forward-proxy.

-  - The set of CoAP options comprising any of the Uri-Host, Uri-Port, and Uri-Path options, when those are not used together with the Proxy-Scheme option or the Proxy-Scheme-Number option.
+  - The set of CoAP options comprising any of the Uri-Host, Uri-Port, and Uri-Path options, when those are not used together with the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
 This is relevant when using a reverse-proxy.

 # Message Processing # {#sec-message-processing}